+Project Justification

-DOI Asset Code FRPP Unique Id# API: FCI-Before: N/A N/A N/A N/A
+DOI Asset Code FRPP Unique Id# API: FCI-Before:

+N/A N/A N/A N/A

-This funding will be used to provide contingency funds for all Bureau of Land Management (BLM) GAOA LRF construction projects.
+This funding will be used to provide contingency funds for all Legacy Restoration Fund (LRF) construction projects.
 Due to the nature of the construction process, projects must be prepared to address multiple risks that frequently increase costs.
-These include unforeseen/unanticipated site conditions that require adjustments to construction methods and timelines, adjustments to project scheduling when contending with unexpected environmental events, and unpredictable fluctuations in prices for supplies, materials, and labor-particularly in the volatile construction market.
+These include unforeseen/unanticipated site conditions that require adjustments to construction methods and timelines, adjustments to project scheduling when contending with unexpected environmental events, and unpredictable fluctuations in prices for supplies and materials-particularly in FY 2022's volatile construction market.